Maryam Rajavi: Political career

-In October 2011, Theresa May banned Rajavi from coming to Britain in a trip where she was to "explain how women are mistreated in Iran".
+In October 2011, then Home Secretary, Theresa May banned Rajavi from coming to Britain in a trip where she was to "explain how women are mistreated in Iran".
 The high court then sued Theresa May, with Lord Carlile of Berriew (the Government's former independent reviewer of counter-terrorism laws) saying that May's decision "could be viewed as appeasing the Mullahs".
-In 2014, the Supreme Court of the United Kingdom dismissed an appeal from Lord Carlile of Berriew QC and others and upheld it to maintain the ban, which had originally being implemented in 1997.
+In 2014, the Supreme Court of the United Kingdom dismissed an appeal from Lord Carlile of Berriew QC and others and upheld it to maintain the ban, which had originally been implemented in 1997.
 Members of the UK House of Lords argued that the Home Secretary was "violating Article 10 (freedom of expression) of the European Convention of Human Rights (the Convention)", saying that "Home Secretary’s reasons were legally irrelevant, because they depended on the potential reaction of a foreign state which did not share the values embodied in the Convention."
 Rajavi is not excluded from any other European country and engages regularly with parliamentarians in the European Parliament.

 Maryam Rajavi publicly met with the President of the State of Palestine Mahmoud Abbas on 30 July 2016 in Paris, France.

 Electoral history

 Activism

-In 1992, following the EP Council supported Maryam Rajavi’s advocacy for "the international community act specially in favor of women’s rights" following condemnation of human rights violations by the Iranian government.
+In 1992, the EP Council supported Maryam Rajavi's advocacy for "the international community act specially in favor of women’s rights" following condemnation of human rights violations by the Iranian government.

 Rajavi presented her plan at the Council of Europe in 2006, which supports complete gender equality in political and social rights and, specifically, a commitment to equal participation of women in political leadership.
 Her 10-point plan for the future of Iran stipulates that any form of discrimination against women would be abolished and that women would enjoy the right to choose their clothing freely.
 It also includes the ending of cruel and degrading punishments.

-In April 2021, Maryam Rajavi endorsed resolution HR 118, which expresses “support for Iranian people’s desire for a democratic republic” and “condemns ‘violations of human rights and state-sponsored terrorism’ by Tehran”.
+In April 2021, Maryam Rajavi endorsed resolution HR 118, which expresses "support for Iranian people's desire for a democratic republic" and "condemns 'violations of human rights and state-sponsored terrorism' by Tehran".

-In July 2021, Rajavi organized a protest in Berlin to protest the election of Ebrahim Raisi as President of Iran.
+In July 2021, Rajavi organized a rally in Berlin to protest the election of Ebrahim Raisi as President of Iran.
 Rajavi called Raisi the "henchman" of the massacre of 30,000 political prisoners in 1988.
 She was joined in the protest by former U.S. Secretary of State Mike Pompeo, who expressed his support for Rajavi and the National Council of Resistance of Iran.